morawskim/morawskim/README.md

 A senior full stack developer from Poland.

 I love developing in PHP (especially Symfony) and Go.
 I am also big fan of DevOps.
-I like improve and check my skill, so I passed 7 certificates.
+I like improve and check my skill, so I passed 8 certificates.
 I have been involved in architecting and developing a backend system.
 I bring more than 10 years of experience in software engineering.
-For 4 years I am also engaged in Docker, Gitlab CI/CD, and React.js.
+For 7 years I am also engaged in DevOps, frontend and cloud topics.

 In my daily work I use the best practices, code standard, and open source solutions.
 As a programmer I create patches or new functionalities in these projects and share them.
 I care about the quality of the code through the use of code review, design patterns, and unit tests.
+I am ZF1 and Symfony contributor.
 After work, I develop an internal system for ordering and accounting for meals, which provides "sandbox" for new technological solutions.

 ## Technology Stack